 Let’s take a look at the registration fees for the fall season at BHi.
 If you’re looking to sign up for Men’s A-E divisions, 12 games plus playoffs will run you $150.00 (taxes included).
 Co-Ed & Ladies leagues which include 8 games and playoffs comes to $113.00 taxes in.
-Youth leagues are similarly priced with 4-6 age divisions running $113.00, and divisions ranging from ages 7-15 coming to $150.00.
+Youth leagues are similarly priced and are broken up between 4-6 age divisions and divisions ranging from ages 7-15.
 Compare that to an ice hockey league.
 A quick google search will yield registration fees for leagues starting at $660.00 per player!
 At almost over four times the registration fees of BHi, the decision seems pretty clear to us.
 Plus, the fees at BHi include a properly organized league, with professionally managed rinks and properly refereed games.

 Let’s say that you’re fine with paying a little more for the registration fee.
 We haven’t even touched on the cost of equipment yet.
 One of the beautiful things about ball hockey is the relatively small amount of equipment required to play.
 Chances are, you’ve already got a stick lying around somewhere.
 After that, all you need is a pair of running shoes and gloves, and you’re good to go.
 We recommend that you consider wearing pads and a helmet as well, but these items are not strictly required for adult players (youth divisions require: gloves, shin pads, elbow pads and a helmet).
 Compared to ice hockey, that’s a world of difference.
 Ball hockey doesn’t require skates that need routine sharpening, shoulder pads, or hockey pants.
 All of this required equipment can start running you into the high hundreds, and if you’re looking to get your kid into the sport, they’ll outgrow the stuff, and before you know it you’re buying it all again.
 Once more, when stacked up against the competition, ball hockey is far more cost efficient, and just as fun to get involved with.